 Supplemental metadata upload enables members to add metadata elements to existing DOIs in bulk by uploading a .csv file via the web deposit form.
-You can use it to add funding metadata, licence metadata, funding and licence metadata together, or Similarity Check URLs.
+You can use it to add funding metadata, license metadata, funding and license metadata together, or Similarity Check URLs.

-Under csv file information, click Browse and select your .csv file for upload
+Click the choose file button next to csv file information and select your .csv file for upload

 Some initial validation relating to formatting is performed upon upload.
 Incomplete or incorrect files will return an error message, and will not be deposited.
 If the file passes the initial validation, it will be converted to XML, and submitted to the Crossref system.
 Additional validation is performed upon deposit.